DigitalPublishingToolkit/TOD18-Geoblocking/md/20SohrabiandDowranIran.md

 ![](imgs/iran.png)

 Figure 1.
 Iranian internet users see this government notice when trying to access blocked websites.
-It reads: “Access to the requested website is not possible.
-Please click here to access reports and complaints”
+It reads: 'Access to the requested website is not possible.
+Please click here to access reports and complaints'

 Taking office as President in 2013, Hassan Rouhani criticized internet censorship, raising hopes for reducing internet barriers (to be